kerlix123/miniN/README.md

     ~ FUN fun_name[parameter_1: parameter_type, parameter_N: parameter_type] line_1&line_2

 Functions can`t have line names.
-Lines that will be executed in function don't need to be named before function like in the "EXE" and other miniN functions.
 Every function needs to have a return value!!!

 Here is the example for how to make a function that returns a sum of two integers: